 The selection of the winner and finalists is overseen by a five-person committee that changes annually and is made up of people known for their work in the world of literature and communicating about nature.
 This year’s Selection Committee consists of:

-Five finalists for the 2012 Orion Book Award will be announced in March, and the winning title will be announced in April.
-Keep an eye on this blog for more information about the award and the books the Selection Committee is looking at.
+Five finalists for the 2013 Orion Book Award will be announced later this month, and the winning title will be announced in April.
+Keep an eye on the Orion blog for more information about the award and the books the Selection Committee is looking at.